NethermindEth/docs/docs/monitoring/health-check.md

 ## Monitoring storage space {#storage-space}

 Monitoring the available storage space is a crucial aspect of running a node.
-Nethermind provides a feature to track the free storage space and take actions when the available space falls below a certain threshold.
+Nethermind provides a feature to track the free storage space and take action when the available space falls below a certain threshold.
 The following options are available:

 - [`HealthChecks.LowStorageCheckAwaitOnStartup`](../fundamentals/configuration.md#healthchecks-lowstoragecheckawaitonstartup) to check for low disk space on startup and suspend Nethermind until enough space is available
 - [`HealthChecks.LowStorageSpaceShutdownThreshold`](../fundamentals/configuration.md#healthchecks-lowstoragespaceshutdownthreshold) to shut down Nethermind when the percentage of available disk space falls below the specified threshold